cadolphs/aoc_2022/docs/day15.md

 and here we must realize that multiple sensors can be closest to the same beacon.
 So to count the unqiue occurrences, I collect them into a `HashSet` and compute its lenght.
 Or, actually, I let the itertools crate do that for me via the `unique()` function.

+On to part 2.
+Phew.
+I expected we'd need to do 2D shape matching.
+Shudder.
+Instead, the search space doesn't seem too ridiculously large.
+How do we know where the beacon might be?
+Well.
+We iterate over all rows (y-values).
+For each y-value, we compute the interval set at that location, but _truncated_ to the allowed search range (x=0...40000000) or so.
+Then we can ask if the row is full, i.e., if none of the positions can be beacons.
+When we finally find the row that has one free beacon, we can look at the interval set and grab the "gap".